metabase/metabase/docs/developers-guide/drivers/driver-tests.md

 - Add _test extensions_ to your driver.
 - Edit [`.circleci/config.yml`](https://github.com/metabase/metabase/blob/master/.circleci/config.yml) to tell CircleCI how to set up a Docker image for your database and run tests against it.

-- Test extensions do things like create new databases and load data for given _database definitions_.
-- **Make sure all tests and linters are passing and that you've added CI instructions to `.circleci/config.yml` before submitting a PR.**
-- Don't submit PRs for drivers for databases that we can't run locally with Docker.

 ## Add test extensions to your driver

+Test extensions do things like create new databases and load data for given _database definitions_.
 Metabase defines a huge suite of tests that automatically run against all drivers, including your new driver.

 To run the test suite with your driver, you'll need to write a series of method implementations for special _test extension_ multimethods.
 Test extensions do things like create new databases and load data for _database definitions_.

 These test extensions will tell Metabase how to create new databases and load them with test data, and provide information about what Metabae can expect from the created database.
 Test extensions are simply additional multimethods used only by tests.
 Like the core driver multimethods, they dispatch on the driver name as a keyword, e.g. `:mysql`.

-### File organization
+## File organization

 Test extensions for a driver usually live in a namespace called `metabase.test.data.<driver>`.
 If your driver is for SQLite, your files should look something like: